Duet3D/T113_Screen_for_RepRapFirmware/README.md

 ## Licensing

 Duet3D has decided to release our work under the GPL v3 License for the benefit of the RepRapFirmware community who have screens that use the Z6s and T113 processors.
-Due to issues with accessing the souce code for the underlying Linux distribution that the Flythings architecture runs on we are not providing screen hardware for this architecture as a product at this point.
+Due to issues with accessing the souce code for the underlying Linux distribution that the Flythings architecture runs on Duet3D are not providing screen hardware for this architecture as a product at this point.

-We are not able to provide any support for this project.
+Duet3D is not able to provide any support for this project.

 ## Upgrading